Supply Chain

 Bottom line for entrepreneurs:

 Look for specificity: genuine sustainability claims include exact percentages, named certifications (GOTS, Fair Trade, bluesign), and verifiable data.
 Red flags include vague language ("eco-friendly," "natural," "green"), no third-party certification, sustainability claims on only a tiny portion of total products, and inability to answer specific supply chain questions.
-Check if their certificates are verifiable online.
+60% of fashion brands' sustainability claims are unsubstantiated or misleading, and 91% of consumers believe at least some brands engage in greenwashing.